 3. Trim out unwanted frames: click "Editor" menu, switch to "Trim" tab, plays the video, click "[" to set start time and "]" to set end time.
 The duration will be preserved and other part will be trimmed out.
 By trimming you can cut out unwanted part and remain only desired frames.

 The MTS/M2TS Converter also converts *.mts, *.m2ts, *.ts, *.tp, *.trp videos to various video and audio formats.
-To learn more information about Pavtube MTS/MTS Converter, please visit the product page of MTS/M2TS Converter.
+To learn more information about AVCHD (MTS/M2TS) editing , playing , DVD burning, then you can go for this AVCHD Column Page.

-The newly released Pavtube DVD Creator program makes DVD creation much easier than ever before.
+With Pavtube DVD Creator program which can make DVD creation much easier than ever before.
 It lets you burn any kind of video sources to playable DVDs within a few clicks.
 The acceptable source files are ranging from common videos (MKV, AVI, MP4, WMV, MOV, etc.) to camera shootings (MXF, MTS, M2TS, H.264 MOV, TOD, and MOD), TiVo recordings to photos.
-For more information, see DVD Creator Quick Start Guide and DVD Creator product page.
+For more information, see DVD Creator Quick Start Guide.